Christianity

 Exterior church adornments

-A gargoyle is a carved monster with an elongated spout, designed to lead away water from walls of churches and monasteries, thus preventing rainwater from eroding the mortar between the stones or bricks.
+A gargoyle is a carved image, depicting a creature, often a monster, with an opening, designed to lead away water from walls of buildings, thus preventing rainwater from eroding the mortar between the stones or bricks.
 The word is derived from the Latin gar, meaning ‘to swallow’, referring to the gurgling sound of running water.
+On most gargoyles, the water runs out of the figure’s mouth, but occasionally in other places.

 According to a French legend, St. Romanus of Rouen (died c.
 640 A.D.) saved the country around Rouen from a monster, named La Gargouille, a dragon-like creature with wings, a long neck, and the ability to breathe fire from its mouth.
 In one version of the legend, St. Romanus subdued the creature with a crucifix, then leading it to Rouen, where it was burned.
 However, its head and neck would not burn, as it had been tempered by its own fire breath, so head and neck were mounted on the wall of a newly built church to scare off evil spirits.